roliveiravictor/university-thesis/README.md

 ### What is this repository for? ###

-* Codes developed for my thesis developed during my bachelor degree in Computer Engineering
+* Thesis codes developed during my bachelor degree in Computer Engineering

 ### How do I get set up? ###